maxwab/facerecog/README.md

 Others :

 * FaceRecogTool : is a matlab implementation of the paper with the database of the article
-* csv_saved :
 * impFaceRecognition-master :is a matlab implementation of the paper all the .m files.
 * presentation : the repository for presentation files
 * Add_Noise : notebook where we implement the functions dedicated to noise the image
 * Add_Noise_py2 : same notebook but for a python 2 implementation (problem with class build in python 3 used for python 2)
 * VGG16Face : CNN work on the database
-* implementation_basique_yale : the python implementation of the paper

 # arborescence